microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

     "%ProgramFiles(x86)%\Microsoft SDKs\Windows\v8.1A\bin\NETFX 4.5.1 Tools\sn.exe" -Vu ..\bin\Debug\Src\WindowsServer\WindowsServer.Net45.Tests\Microsoft.WindowsAzure.ServiceRuntime.dll

 ## Functional Tests
 It is recommended to rely on unit tests to test functionalities wherever possible.
-For doing end-to-end valdation, functional tests exists for all the modules.
+For doing end-to-end validation, functional tests exists for all the modules.
+Unless doing significant changes, it is not required to run func-tests locally.
+All the tests, including functional tests, are automatically run when a PR is submitted.

 These tests works like described below:

 Functional tests contain test apps which refers to the product dlls from the local build.
 Tests deploy the Test apps to IIS/Docker and http requests are fired against it to trigger various scenarios.
 Tests apps are modified to send telemetry to a fake ingestion endpoint controlled by tests.
 Tests then validate the telemetry received by this endpoint.

-Pre-requisites
+Pre-requisites:

 To execute the functional tests, you need to install some additional prerequisites:

 For Web and PerformanceCollector tests IIS Express should be installed.